The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Main results

 \subsection{Weak-strong uniqueness principle}

-In the following, we present our weak-strong uniqueness principle for $\BV$-solutions of multiphase mean curvature flow in the plane.
-In addition, we provide a quantitative stabiity estimate, i.\,e., as long as a strong solution exists, any solution to the $\BV$ formulation of multiphase mean curvature flow with slightly perturbed initial data remains close to it.
-Our results are valid under minimal assumptions on the surface tensions, see Definition~\ref{DefinitionAdmissibleSurfaceTensions}.
+In the following, we present our weak-strong uniqueness principle for $\BV$~solutions of multiphase mean curvature flow in the plane.
+In addition, we provide a quantitative stability estimate, i.\,e., as long as a strong solution exists, any solution to the $\BV$~formulation of multiphase mean curvature flow with slightly perturbed initial data remains close to it.
+Our results are valid under minimal assumptions on the surface tensions, see Definition~\ref{DefinitionAdmissibleSurfaceTensions}; in particular, the choice of equal surface tensions $\sigma_{i,j}=1$ for any pair $i\neq j$ is admissible.